 AMY GOODMAN: But what was his story?
 Why—is he one of the people who would be released under Obama’s program?

 MARCO SAAVEDRA: Under the prosecutorial discretion memo, correct, as outlined in the summer of 2011, he would be a perfect candidate.
-He was [inaudible] about two years ago, when he was detained with his son after a kind of a traffic—a minor traffic infraction.
+He was in removal proceedings about two years ago, when he was detained with his son after a kind of a traffic—a minor traffic infraction.
 They were trying to enter a port, and they didn’t have valid identification, and so they were both in detention for three months.
 And his son is DREAM Act-eligible, Emiliano Rojas, and so his case was dropped.
 But Claudio received 120 days to leave the country and disobeyed it, because he would rather choose to stay with his family and provide for them.
 And so, receiving a deportation order and not obeying it, now that’s the biggest thing that is really hurting his campaign for his release.

 NERMEEN SHAIKH: There was a petition that was submitted on his behalf, is that correct?

 MARCO SAAVEDRA: Correct.
 Already, on the legal side of things, we’ve already filed about—or his attorney, rather, has filed already, I believe, two stays of removal to reopen his case, because with a deportation order he doesn’t have the right to see a judge in order to maybe re-adjudicate his case.
 But there’s also an online activist petition at dreamactivist.org, if folks want to sign on.
 And that is not only for Claudio but really all the detainees.
 And we found about 30 live petitions of individual stories with their families, of folks that would qualify as low priority.
 And we’re really calling on the revision of all 600 cases, because we know that the number is really high due to the fact that this is a low-security detention center.